 *Prior to 2015 the Professional Standards Program® was called the Health and Fitness Program; prior to 2022 it was known as the FACA Program.

 The purpose of this award is to acknowledge the outstanding research and/or work conducted by a certified member (CSEP Certified Personal Trainers® (CSEP-CPT) and CSEP Clinical Exercise Physiologists™ (CSEP-CEP).
 The research and/or work must contribute directly to the health and fitness industry.
-The recipient will provide a presentation at the CSEP Annual Conference outlining the award winning contributions and/or work.
+The recipient will provide a presentation at the CSEP Annual Conference outlining the contributions and/or work.

 The purpose of this grant is to provide support for professional development events and opportunities throughout Canada.
 This grant provides like-minded organizations and CSEP members with an opportunity to apply for financial assistance or in-kind support for professional development activities which align with the advancement of the CSEP mission.
 The aim of the CSEP Partnership Grant is to connect qualified exercise professionals with a range of high-quality services, fitness, and research organizations, while providing a wide selection of professional development opportunities for CSEP members.